Wok vs Frying Pan: What Is the Difference

 Traditionally made from thin and lightweight materials (today’s best wok options are made from carbon steel), a long handle keeps hands and arms away from heat and spitting oils.

-Most woks have a rounded bottom and can sit comfortably on any heating element when using a wok ring on gas stoves.
+Most woks have a rounded bottom and can sit comfortably on any heating element when using a wok ring on gas stovetops.
 A traditional wok is designed to be used with incredibly high heat sources – heat sources significantly higher than what most people have at home.

 More on that in just a moment, though.